mauriciord/gitrubens-relay/README.md

 demo: https://gitrubens-graphql.vercel.app/

-This project is a Github search explorer using Github v3 REST API to explore users and repositories.
+This project is a Github search explorer using Github GRAPHQL API to explore users and repositories.
 It's using some main tools like:
 - ReactJS
 - Typescript
 - GraphQL (Relay client)